 Head office: The head office corresponds to the address of the domicile of a legal person.

-Index of documents: A chronological list of an enterprise’s documents contained in the enterprise registrar.
+Index of documents: A chronological list of an enterprise’s documents deposited in the enterprise register.

-Index of names: A list of an enterprise’s current and previous names.
+Index of names: A list of an enterprise’s current names and previous names.

 Information statement: All of the information concerning an enterprise contained in the enterprise register.

 Legal form: The distinctive character of an enterprise.
 There are several types of legal forms (for example, business corporation, company, partnership, cooperative).

-Legal person: An entity created by law whose juridical personality is separate and independent, and whose rights and obligations are recognized by legislation.
-A legal person acts through its board of directors and through members’ or shareholders’ meetings, as applicable.
+Legal person: An entity constituted under a law whose juridical personality is separate and independent, and whose rights and obligations are recognized by legislation.
+A legal person acts through its board of directors and through shareholders’ meetings.

-Legal system: A statute under which an enterprise is created or incorporated.
+Legal system: A statute under which an enterprise is created or constituted.

-Letter patent: A document issued pursuant to various statutes to confirm the creation of a legal person.
-The letters patent are filed in the enterprise register.
+Letters patent: Documents issued pursuant to various statutes to create a legal person.
+Letters patent are deposited in the enterprise register.

-Liquidation: All of the operations that, once the dissolution of a corporation has been declared, are intended to realize assets and pay the corporation’s creditors with a view to apportioning the net remaining assets among the partners or shareholders.
-The corporation may be wound up by liquidation if it has property or debts or if the court so orders.
+Liquidation: All of the operations that are intended to realize assets and pay the corporation’s creditors with a view to apportioning the net remaining assets among the partners or shareholders.

 Liquidator: A person designated to liquidate the assets of a corporation, recover amounts from the corporation's debtors and pay the corporation’s creditors.
-The liquidator pays the corporation’s debts and reimburses contributions before submitting the notice of closure.
-Moreover, the liquidator apportions the corporation’s assets among its members or transfers such assets, as the case may be, according to the provisions in the Civil Code of Québec.
+The liquidator apportions the corporation’s assets among its members or shareholders, as applicable.

-Not-for-profit: An organization is said to be “not-for-profit” or “non-profit-making” if its objective is neither to obtain economic benefits for its members nor to distribute to them profits engendered by certain of its activities.
+Non-profit: An organization is said to be “non-profit” or “not-for-profit” if its objective is neither to obtain economic benefits for its members nor to distribute to them profits resulting from certain of its activities.

 Opposable: Information that can be used for or against third parties.

-Order for revocation: A legal document issued and deposited in the register by the enterprise registrar.
-This order confirms that the ex officio striking off of an enterprise has been revoked.
+Order for cancellation: A legal document issued and deposited in the enterprise register by the Registraire des entreprises.
+This document confirms the ex officio cancellation of the registration of an enterprise.

-Order for striking off: A legal document issued and deposited in the register by the enterprise registrar.
-This order confirms the ex officio striking off of the registration of an enterprise.
+Order for revocation: A legal document issued and deposited in the enterprise register by the Registraire des entreprises.
+This document confirms the revocation of the ex officio cancellation of the registration of an enterprise.